 Preppy: Your country club wedding is the perfect stage for a preppy wedding theme.
 Combine bright accents and modern patterns together for a bold and flirty design.

 Glam weddings are dazzling and over the top, with luxurious details from the venue to the decor.
 Monochromatic color palettes are popular, with metallics mixed in to add glitz and glamour.
-Whether you choose old-world elegance or new world charm, this is a wedding theme worth getting gussied up for.
+Whether you choose old-world elegance or new world charm, this is a perfect outdoor wedding theme worth getting gussied up for.

 Chic estate: Old world glam takes center stage on the sprawling estate lawn during your ceremony and reception.
 Dress up your wedding tent with linens, lights, and floating florals for a look that’s elegant and refined.